tonyfromundefined/nuxt-serverless/README.md

 ## Folder Structure
 - `/api`: You can create a sub-API based on Express.js. dynamic ajax Set-Cookie is mainly used.
+  > Let the URL be a `* .json` to distinguish it from the REST API that returns JSON.
 - `/pages`: File-based page routing.
 All ts files in `/pages` are only alias with `export {default}` to `/services/${serviceName}/pages/**`. all implementations should be done inside `/services`.

   ```typescript